zabass/hello-world/README.md

-This function check is a given array is sorted in ascending order.
+This function returns true if given array is ascendingly sorted.
+Otherwise returns false.